omnetpp/omnetpp/samples/osg-satellites/README.txt

-This sample demonstrates how to render 3rd party mapping data in OMNeT++, using OpenSceneGraph (http://www.osgearth.org) and osgEarth (http://osgearth.org/).
+This sample requires Qtenv and demonstrates how to render 3rd party mapping data in OMNeT++, using OpenSceneGraph (http://www.osgearth.org) and osgEarth (http://osgearth.org/).
 OpenSceneGraph is an open source high-performance 3D graphics toolkit, used by application developers in fields such as visual simulation, games, virtual